zainab2025/alx-low_level_programming/README.md

-# alx-low_level_programming
-my first repo in the c programming
+this is the control section in c